Jagdish24-uc/albummanager/README.md

 1. Endpoint: https://jsonplaceholder.typicode.com/albums
 2. Methods:
-a.
-GET: Fetches the list of albums.
+1. GET: Fetches the list of albums.
-b.
-POST: Adds a new album.
+2. POST: Adds a new album.
-c.
-PUT: Updates an existing album.
+3. PUT: Updates an existing album.
-d.
-DELETE: Deletes an album.
+4. DELETE: Deletes an album.
 Please note that the API provided is a dummy API and does not persist data.

 ## Dependencies